-- failure to comply with a contribution notice (under which TPR can require payment to be made into a scheme) punishable by an unlimited fine - avoidance of an employer debt (ie under section 75 of the Pensions Act 1995) punishable by an unlimited fine and/or up to seven years in prison - conduct risking accrued scheme benefits punishable by an unlimited fine and/or up to seven years in prison.
+- failure to comply with a contribution notice (under which TPR can require payment to be made into a scheme) - punishable by an unlimited fine - avoidance of an employer debt (ie under section 75 of the Pensions Act 1995) punishable by an unlimited fine and/or up to seven years in prison - conduct risking accrued scheme benefits punishable by an unlimited fine and/or up to seven years in prison.

-Alternatively, TPR will have power to impose a civil penalty of up to £1 million in respect of any of the above, and also where a person knowingly or recklessly provides it (or the trustees in certain circumstances) with false or misleading information.
+Alternatively, TPR will have power to impose a civil penalty of up to £1 million in any of the above circumstances, and also where a person knowingly or recklessly provides it, or the trustees in certain circumstances, "with information which is false or misleading in a material particular".

 In addition, the Bill lays the groundwork for changes to the notifiable events regime and extends TPR's information gathering powers.
-Expected changes to the FSD regime (under which TPR can require financial support to be put in place for a scheme) have not been included, but the Bill will introduce two new tests for imposing a contribution notice:
+The Bill will also introduce two new tests for imposing a contribution notice:

-- the "employer insolvency test" broadly, this will be met if TPR considers that at the time of an act or failure to act a scheme was in deficit and, had a section 75 debt fallen due, this act or failure to act "would have materially reduced the amount of the debt likely to be recovered", and - the "employer resources test" broadly, this will be met if TPR considers an act or failure to act "reduced the value of the resources of the employer" and that reduction was material relative to the amount of the estimated section 75 debt in relation to the scheme.
+- the "employer insolvency test" broadly, this will be met if TPR considers that at the time of an act or failure to act a scheme was in deficit and, had a statutory employer debt fallen due (under section 75 of the Pensions Act 1995), this act or failure to act "would have materially reduced the amount of the debt likely to be recovered", and - the "employer resources test" broadly, this will be met if TPR considers an act or failure to act "reduced the value of the resources of the employer" and that reduction was material relative to the estimated section 75 debt in relation to the scheme.